datahub-project/datahub/docs/how/delete-metadata.md

 DATAHUB_GMS_TOKEN=
 ```

-The env variables for host and token will be used only if `DATAHUB_SKIP_CONFIG` is set.
+The env variables take precendence over what is in the config.

 ## Delete By Urn